RENCI/fuse-appliance-template/README.md

 FUSE stands for "[FAIR](https://www.go-fair.org/)", Usable, Sustainable, and Extensible.

 FUSE appliances can be run as a stand-alone appliance (see `up.sh` below) or as a plugin to a FUSE deployment (e.g., [fuse-immcellfie](http://github.com/RENCI/fuse-immcellfie)).
 FUSE appliances come in 3 flavors:
-* server: provides a common data access protocol to a digital object server
+* provider: provides a common data access protocol to a digital object provider
-* mapper: maps the data from a particular server type into a common data model with consistent syntax and semantics
+* mapper: maps the data from a particular data provider type into a common data model with consistent syntax and semantics
 * tool: analyzes data from a mapper, providing results and a specification that describes the data types and how to display them.

 ## prerequisites: